patroytall/patrick-roy-me/README.md

-# patrickroy.me
+# Software Aficionado

-This is the repository for the web site [patrickroy.me](https://patrickroy.me).
+This is the repository for the web site [softwareaficionado.com](https://softwareaficionado.me) which is also reachable using [patrickroy.me](https://patrickroy.me).
 It is a VuePress site deployed in the Google Firebase environment.

 # Project setup